frcho/PdfBundleWkhtmltopdf/README.md

 # PDFBundle
-The kijho-technologies PDF Bundle provides an easy way to create PDF's from your views based siphoc/PdfBundle
+PDF Bundle provides an easy way to create PDF's from your views based siphoc/PdfBundle

 ## Installation

 ### Step 1: Download the bundle using Composer
-Add kijhoTechnologiesPdfBundle to composer.
+Add frchoPdfBundle to composer.

     {
         "require": {